START THE REGISTRATION PROCESS IN RaPS

 Students select cross registration courses at the same time they select courses at their home campus.
 Processing cross registration enrollment begins after initial registration closes and confirmation of enrollment emailed to student by the date above.
-See detailed Cross Registration Instructions in the Cross Registration section.
+See detailed Cross Registration Instructions in the Cross Registration section below.

 If you have your own health insurance and did not submit a SHIP waiver, you may submit a SHIP waiver by this date.
 More information here.

 Students adding courses after the Student Fee Payment Deadline: Any additional units added after the Fee Payment Deadline result in additional charges on a student bill.
 Students are expected to pay this balance immediately.
 Any student with a balance due at the start of the quarter risks being dropped from all courses.
 If a student is dropped from a fully enrolled class with a wait list for non-payment, they lose their place in the course.

 Financial Aid Funding for course fees: Financial aid funds will be reflected in MyBill prior to fees being due (see this link for actual date).
 If financial aid does not disburse as anticipated and the payment deadline is not met, the student will be assessed the $125 (up to $250) registration penalty fee.
-If you have specific questions about your financial aid, please contact Financial Aid by emailing email@example.com.
+If you have specific questions about your financial aid, please contact Graduate Financial Aid at 530-752-9246.

 Deferred Payment Plan: Only students who have enrolled in the Deferred Payment Plan (DPP) through MyBill may pay on the 15th of each month in installments.
 All other students are expected to pay in full by the Fee Payment Deadline or immediately upon enrolling in additional courses after the Fee Payment Deadline.